TA student who does not meet all of the above requirements should consult with the

 compatible with normal progression through four years of college.
 It consists of two

-phases: A two-year basic course during the freshman and sophomore years and an advanced
+- A two-year basic course during the freshman and sophomore years

-course designed for completion during the normal junior and senior years.
-Also included
+- An advanced course designed for completion during the normal junior and senior years.

-is a 33-day advanced camp normally attended in the summer before the senior year.
+- Also included is a 33-day advanced camp normally attended in the summer before the

-(Under some circumstances it can be attended in the summer at the end of the senior
+senior year.
+(Under some circumstances it can be attended in the summer at the end

 for a U.S. Army commission in two years of college.
 Applicants for the two-year program